n42k/varley/README.md

 * `client.js` - client code
 * `shared.js` - code shared by both server and client

-You may use the example files below to quickly get started with the engine.
+You may use the 3 example files below to quickly get started with the engine.

-Then, use `node server.js` to run your game!
+Then, use `node server.js` to run your game.

+You can then play it at [http://localhost:8080](http://localhost:8080)!

 ## Code Example
 An example of a tron-like game is available: